 Baking Keto Recipes With Inulin

 Inulin has many impressive qualities that make it extremely versatile, but one key function is its usefulness in baking.
-With inulin, keto-friendly baked goods can be made due to the lower carbs; inulin can serve as a replacement for sugars or fats.
+Inulin allows for keto-friendly baked goods can be made due to the lower carbs; inulin can serve as a replacement for sugars or fats.

 It can also be used in place of high carb flours.
 One carb-loaded example is cassava flour; keto-friendly inulin can be easily swapped in and drastically lower the carb load, in the form of inulin powder.